francepack/BYOB-Baroque-Composers/README.md

 #### POST '/api/v1/composers/:id/composition'
 Add a composition to the database.
 **Note: This compositions composer must also be in the database** Make get request to composers to see if composer is in the database.
 If so, use their id in the url.
-If not, consider finding their full name, nationality, and lifespan to first make a POST for a new composer.
+If not, consider submitting their full name, nationality, and lifespan to first make a POST for a new composer. (see POST '/api/v1/composers')
 **Request-Body Input Description**
 | Key Name | Data Type | Description |
 | ---- | ---- | ---- |